TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

  - Deep pass and a corrupted lanterns
  - Priest who will not let the characters pass due to not good/lawful
  - Nycanloth tracking the characters
+## Events in Renauria

+For every day that passes while the party is in Lunia, events continue to go on in Renauria.
+On day:
+1. \-
+2. \-
+3. Orcs move to take Carnelu
+4. \-
+5. Carnelu, a village east of the Renau mountains, is taken by the Orcs
+6. A band of rouges break into the City of Renaura and kidnap the elvish children
+7. Elydir finds the Wizard who knows of the location of Yith
+8. \-
+9. Elydir sends an Orcish army to put Renaura under siege
+10. \-
+11. \-
+12. Renaura is under siege by the Orcish army
+13. \-
+14. Lady Pertana is assassinated
+15. Renaura is taken and is ruled under marshal law
+16. Elydir makes Renaura her capital

 [ith]: /adventures/the-vanquished-appendix-2-treasure/#ith-the-orb-of-empathy
 [faurin]: /adventure/the-vanquished-appendix-1-characters/#faurin